 Can I Keep My Property?

 In a bankruptcy, you are allowed to keep your property and possessions, as long as those things are exempt under the law.
-In Minnesota, almost every case is a “no asset” case in which you lose nothing you own.
+In Minnesota, almost every consumer bankruptcy case is a “no asset” case, which means that you lose nothing you own.

 If you thought bankruptcy would be unpleasant or painful for you, go back and read the above paragraph again.

 The bankruptcy exemption laws focus on the fair market value of the things you own, not purchase price or replacement cost.
 If you owe money on the item, then the equity in the item is what must be exempted.
-You are allowed to select either the federal bankruptcy exemptions, or the Minnesota bankruptcy exemptions.
-Each spouse gets the exemptions, so in a joint case the exemptions are effectively doubled.
-(The amounts shown are indexed to inflation and increased automatically on August 1, 2022.)
+You are allowed to select either the federal bankruptcy exemptions, or the Minnesota exemptions, but not both, and you may not mix them.
+The Minnesota exemptions were amended extensively in 2024, and the table below incorporates these amendments.

 Type of Property